alexeyza/startup-programming/milestone 2 - release candidate.md

 Please provide a full demonstration (**6 minutes**) of using your product in various scenarios.
 The demonstration should encompass your top features, and **highlight** new features or changes made since Milestone 1.
 You should also be prepared to talk about your development process, in case you are asked: what is your plan for the next Milestone? how long do you expect the work would take? how did you split the work? what was easy? what was difficult? why?

-If you are using a power point presentation, use **no more than 3 slides** altogether (including cover slide!)
+If you are using a power point presentation, use **no more than 3 slides**

 Some general advice: